-Verhamme et al. (2017) performed an observational study of LyC leakers in the sample of Green Pea galaxies (the local analogs of high-z LAEs) and found that in the eight galaxies where it is possible to detect LyC emission in addition to Ly $\alpha$ , the escape fractions of Ly $\alpha$ and LyC are indeed positively correlated.
-Recently, Izotov et al. (2021) observed nine more galaxies in both LyC and Ly $\alpha$ in the redshift range ~0.30-0.45 and found that similar correlations exist in this sample as well.
-Steidel et al. (2018) studied the Keck Lyman Continuum Spectroscopic Survey sample, which includes 15 (out of 124) galaxies detected in LyC at $z \sim 3$ , and found that the LyC escape fraction is well correlated with the equivalent width of the Ly $\alpha$ emission.
+Verhamme et al. (2017) performed an observational study of LyC leakers in the sample of Green Pea galaxies (the local analogs of high-z LAEs) and found that in the 8 galaxies where it is possible to detect LyC emission in addition to Ly $\alpha$ , the escape fractions of Ly $\alpha$ and LyC are indeed positively correlated.
+Recently Izotov et al. (2021) observed 9 more galaxies in both LyC and Ly $\alpha$ in the redshift range of $\sim 0.30-0.45$ and found that similar correlations exist in this sample as well.
+Steidel et al. (2018) studied the KLCS (Keck Lyman Continuum Spectroscopic Survey) sample which included 15 (out of 124) galaxies detected in LyC at $z \sim 3$ and found that the LyC escape fraction is well correlated with the equivalent width of the Ly $\alpha$ emission.

-The correlation between Ly $\alpha$ and LyC radiation shows great promise, but to use this in the reionization era to estimate the LyC from galaxies, we need to statistically analyze a large sample of EoR galaxies.
+The correlation between Ly $\alpha$ and LyC radiation shows great promise, but to use this in the reionization era to estimate LyC from galaxies, we need to statistically analyze a large sample of EoR galaxies.
 Since LyC cannot be observed in this epoch, we need to explore it with simulations.
-Modeling Ly $\alpha$ and LyC radiation from a large sample of galaxies in simulations has been particularly challenging because it requires simulations to overcome several technical challenges.
-Such simulations need to incorporate LyC radiation transfer on the fly (i.e., coupled at each hydrodynamical time step) to describe the ionization state of each cell in the simulation volume accurately.
-These simulations also need to account for the radiative transfer of Ly $\alpha$ , which requires a fully parallel resonant scattering code.
-Finally, the production and scattering or absorption of Ly $\alpha$ and LyC photons happen at small scales in the ISM of galaxies, and their eventual escape or absorption is at galactic and intergalactic scales, so the simulation needs to sample both small and large scales correctly in order to predict reliable escape fractions and reionization topology.
+Modelling Ly $\alpha$ and LyC radiation from a large sample of galaxies in simulations has been particularly challenging, because it requires simulations to overcome several technical challenges.
+Such simulations need to incorporate LyC radiation transfer on the fly, i.e. coupled at each hydrodynamical time step, to describe the ionization state of each cell in the simulation volume accurately.
+These simulations also need to account for the radiative transfer of Ly $\alpha$ which requires a massively parallel resonant scattering code.
+Finally, the production and scattering or absorption of Ly $\alpha$ and LyC photons happen at small scales in the ISM of galaxies and their eventual escape or absorption is at galactic and inter-galactic scales, so the simulation needs to sample both small and large scales correctly in order to predict reliable escape fractions and reionization topology.
 All of these requirements make such undertakings challenging and computationally expensive.
-Hence, simulation studies of this kind have so far generally focused on either analyzing a small volume with high resolution, such as isolated galaxies (Verhamme et al. 2012; Behrens & Braun 2014), Ly $\alpha$ nebulae or Ly $\alpha$ blobs (Yajima et al. 2013; Trebitsch et al. 2016), molecular clouds (Kimm et al. 2019), and zoomed-in simulations of individual galaxies (Faucher-Giguère et al. 2010; Smith et al. 2019; Laursen et al. 2019), or large volumes but with comparatively poor resolution (Yajima et al. 2014; Inoue et al. 2018; Gronke et al. 2021).
+Hence simulation studies of this kind so far have generally focused on either analyzing a small volume with high resolution, such as isolated galaxies (Verhamme et al. 2012; Behrens & Braun 2014), Ly $\alpha$ nebulae / blobs (Yajima et al. 2013; Trebitsch et al. 2016); molecular clouds (Kimm et al. 2019), zoom-in simulation of individual galaxies (Faucher-Giguère et al. 2010; Smith et al. 2019; Laursen et al. 2019), or large volumes but with comparatively poor resolution (Yajima et al. 2014; Inoue et al. 2018; Gronke et al. 2021).

-With this in mind, the SPHINX (Rosdahl et al. 2018) simulations are an ideal choice for this study, being a state-of-theart radiation hydrodynamics (RHD) simulation, having a good balance of a sufficiently large volume and high resolution, and hosting a large sample of well-resolved galaxies.
-SPHINX is a suite of cosmological RHD simulations that reach a resolution of up to $10 \, \mathrm{pc}$ in $10 \, \mathrm{co}$ -moving Mpc (cMpc) wide volumes (Rosdahl et al. 2018).
-This allows us to investigate the Ly $\alpha$ and LyC properties of thousands of simulated galaxies at z > 6 (see Rosdahl et al. 2018; Garel et al. 2021).
+With this in mind, the SPHINX simulations are an ideal choice for this study, being a state-of-the-art radiation hydrodynamics (RHD) simulation and a good balance of a sufficiently large volume and high resolution hosting a large sample of well resolved galaxies.
+SPHINX is a suite of cosmological radiation-hydrodynamics simulations which reaches a resolution up to 10 pc in 10 co-moving Mpc (cMpc) wide volumes (Rosdahl et al. 2018).
+This allows us to investigate the Lya and LyC properties of thousands of simulated galaxies at z > 6 (see Rosdahl et al. 2018; Garel et al. 2021).

-In this paper we focus on the questions of whether there is a correlation between Ly $\alpha$ and LyC emission at galaxy scale during the EoR and whether it is possible to predict the LyC emission of galaxies if their physical and Ly $\alpha$ properties are known.
+In this paper, we focus on the following questions:

+- is there a correlation between Ly $\alpha$ and LyC emission at galaxy scale during the EoR? - is it possible to predict the LyC emission of galaxies, knowing their physical and Lyα properties?